EgorPlat/EgorPlat/README.md

 </div>
 <div id="header" align="left">
   <h3 align="justify">
     Hello everyone, my name is Egor and I'm a frontend developer!
-Now i am looking for a new official job (remote).I graduated from Penza State University with a degree in information systems and technologies and     i have more than 10 months of commercial expirience in frontend and 3 years in total.
+Now i am looking for a new official job (remote).I graduated from Penza State University with a degree in information systems and technologies and     i have more than 1 year of commercial expirience in frontend and 3 years in total.
   </h3>
   <h3 align="justify">
     You can write me a message using telegram - <a href="https://t.me/mdb_450" target="_blank">Write me in telegram</a>